tinymce/tinymce-docs/integrations/swing.md

 * [GitHub repository](https://github.com/tinymce/tinymce-swing-codesamples)

-* An additional set of documentation in `zip` files is shipped with the integration.
+* An additional set of documentation is shipped with the integration in `zip` files.
 These files contain a library of `java` docs and API reference guides which help in understanding and applying the concepts.

 #### A note about integrations